starboi-63/ArTEMIS/README.md

 Arbitrary timestep Transformer for Enhanced Multi-frame Interpolation and Synthesis.

-> If you are interested in the model architecture and results, please visit ArTEMIS's [project website](https://tanishmakadia.com/projects/artemis).
+> By Andrew Chen, Kazuya Erdos, Alaina Lin, and Tanish Makadia; originally created for the CSCI 2470 (Deep Learning) final project at Brown University.
+If you are interested in the model architecture and results, I made a writeup on my [personal website](https://tanishmakadia.com/projects/artemis).

 ## Getting Started